fullstack-hy2020/fullstack-hy2020.github.io/src/content/13/en/part13b.md

 app.use('/api/login', loginRouter)
 ```

-The current code for the app is available in full at [github](https://github.com/fullstack-hy/part12-notes/tree/part12-3), branch <i>part12-3</i>.
+The current code for the application is in its entirety in [GitHub](https://github.com/fullstack-hy/part13-notes/tree/part13-3), branch <i>part13-3</i>.

 ### Inter-table join